isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 			<p>If there aren’t any copies available, you can select “Place Hold” or “Reserve” and you will be alerted once it is available.
 We constantly monitor the waiting lists per title and buy more copies, as far as our budget allows.</p>
 			<p>To find books that are available right now, you can browse "Available" categories in Libby, such as <a href="https://libbyapp.com/library/nlb/spotlight-52/books/page-1">this list of popular but available books for adults</a>.
 In any category in Libby, you can also filter out unavailable books by tapping on Refine > Available Now.
 We also have this special category called Skip the Line, where you can immediately borrow popular books which otherwise have very long waiting lists.
 You can borrow such special copies for 7 days.
 The list is ever-changing and exciting, and you can <a href="https://libbyapp.com/library/nlb/curated-1029173/page-1">check it out here</a>.</p>
 			<p>In addition, eMagazines like Readers' Digest, Wired, HELLO!, Home & Decor and The Economist are always available.
 Click <a href="https://libbyapp.com/library/nlb/generated-1033938/page-1">here</a> to see the full list and borrow them.</p>
 			<p>We acquire unlimited copies of certain popular titles for a limited period, whenever opportunities arise.
-For updates, follow us at @publiclibrarysg on our social media channels (We're on <a href="https://www.facebook.com/publiclibrarysg/">Facebook</a>, <a href="https://www.instagram.com/publiclibrarysg/">Instagram</a>, <a href="https://medium.com/publiclibrarysg">Medium</a>).
+For updates, follow us at @publiclibrarysg on our social media channels (we're on <a href="https://www.facebook.com/publiclibrarysg/">Facebook</a>, <a href="https://www.instagram.com/publiclibrarysg/">Instagram</a>, <a href="https://medium.com/publiclibrarysg">Medium</a>).
 			</p>
   </div></div>